Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   Attribute key.
 The key is required for API access and must be system wide unique.

 - *Data type*
   Attribute data type.
   For detailed information about all data types, see [Data type list](../../DataHub/UserInterface/04_DataTypeList.md).

 - *ID*
   Attribute identification number.
 The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to add a defining attribute to the variant set.
-The *Add defining attributes* view is displayed.
+The *Add defining attributes* view is displayed, see [Add defining attributes](#add-defining-attributes).

 **Changeable attributes**